 Privacy Act Statement: Your information will be used to fulfill your order for Skreddy Pedals products and services.
 We do not disclose your information to third parties without your consent, except to facilitate the transaction, to act on your behalf or request, or as legally required.

-We use US Postal Service Priority Mail with Signature Required for domestic shipping, and we will calculate the cost when we send your final invoice.
+We use US Postal Service Priority Mail for domestic shipping, and we will calculate the cost when we send your final invoice.

 We use US Postal Service Priority International for shipping outside of the US, when we can.
 Some countries will need Express Mail instead of Priority.
 We will calculate the cost of shipping and add it to your final invoice.